Top 10 Metal Albums on Vinyl | Essential Records for Collectors

 Twenty-nine minutes of thrash at its most extreme.
 Reign in Blood opens with "Angel of Death"—a song about Josef Mengele that generated controversy Slayer never sought—and maintains intensity until the final feedback.

 The tempo rarely drops below frantic.
 Dave Lombardo's drumming defines thrash percussion—double bass drums, blast beats, fills that seem impossible.
-Kerry King and Jeff Hanneman's guitars create walls of noise that somehow maintain clarity.
+Kerry King and we Hanneman's guitars create walls of noise that somehow maintain clarity.

 "Raining Blood" closes the album with one of metal's most famous riffs, emerging from ambient noise before the storm erupts.
 The song's dynamics—quiet building to overwhelming loud—demonstrate that Slayer understood contrast despite their reputation for relentless aggression.